 The NTP Manycast scheme uses an expanding-ring search with pruning and variable poll rate in order to minimize network overhead.
 Servers and clients can use multiple group addresses with different scoping rules to segregate traffic.
 A client trolls the nearby network neighborhood looking for available manycast servers, authenticates them using either symmetric key or public key cryptography and then evaluates their time values with respect to other servers that might be already present or lurking in the vicinity.
 The intended result is that each manycast client mobilizes client associations with the “best” three nearest available manycast servers, yet automatically reconfigures to sustain this number should one or another degrade, fail or become compromised.

-Manycast mode has been implemented and tested and now in regular operation in our local networks and in the CAIRN research testbed.
-This support has been incorporated in the public NTP software distribution at www.ntp.org and available for download.
+Manycast mode has been implemented and tested and is now in regular operation in our local networks and in the CAIRN research testbed.
+This support has been incorporated in the public NTP software distribution.
 The configuration files in all manycast servers and clients are identical and do not require per-host configuration.
 Initial experience in scenarios involving two dozen primary and secondary servers confirm that the manycast algorithms do in fact reconfigure properly in response to server failures and the NTP subnet reconfigures automatically while preserving good NTP performance.

 In the current design, manycast servers respond to client messages at equal and higher strata and clients accept server messages at equal or lower strata.
 In order to reduce the implosion hazard in very large networks, the mitigation algorithms artificially increase the distance of servers with strata below a configured floor and above a configured ceiling.
 This scheme is only a preliminary cut at what should be a more sophisticated strategy.
 This problem was anticipated by Ajit Thyagarajan in his (unfinished) dissertation, but the schemes proposed therein are not practical in their present form.
 Future work is to evolve these schemes and how they could be implemented in the present framework.